natir/blog/content/long-read-misassemblies/index.md

   * [C. elegans](ftp://ftp.ensembl.org/pub/release-95/fasta/caenorhabditis_elegans/dna/Caenorhabditis_elegans.WBcel235.dna.toplevel.fa.gz) 100.2 Mb
   * [H. sapiens chr1](ftp://ftp.ensembl.org/pub/release-95/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.chromosome.1.fa.gz) 248.9 Mb

-To perform assembly we use minimap2 (version 2.16-r922) and Miniasm (version 0.3-r179) with recommended preset for each sequencing technology (`ava-ont` and `ava-pb`).
+To perform assembly we use minimap2 (version 2.16-r922) and miniasm (version 0.3-r179) with recommended preset for each sequencing technology (`ava-ont` and `ava-pb`).

-We launch quast (version v5.0.2) with different value for parameter `extensive-min-size` 1.000, 2.000, 3.000, 4.000, 5.000, 6.000, 7.000, 8.000, 9.000, 10.000, 20.000, 30.000, 40.000, 50.0000 the parameter `--min-identity` was fix at 80 %.
+We use quast version v5.0.2.

+## Effect of min-identity

+### Required for uncorreted dataset

+quast create a file `contigs_reports/minimap_output/{output-name}.coords` in the fourth column quast store the mapping quality.
+For each dataset we extract this value and plot in an histogram.

+{{ plotly(id="mapping_identity", src="mapping_identity.js") }}

+The black line mark quast the default identity value threshold, we can see a majority of alignment was under this threshold for uncorrected dataset usage of `min-identity 80` seem necessary.

+### Effect on corrected dataset

-To test the effect of correction on misassemblies count we run racon (v1.4.3) 3 times *C. elegans* (the one with the best reference) dataset.
+To test the effect of correction on misassemblies count we run racon (v1.4.3) 3 times on *C. elegans* (the one with the best reference) dataset.

-## Effect of correction

 For not corrected assembly quast use 7049 mapping, for corrected assembly quast use 30931 (increasing ratio 4.38).

 {{ plotly(id="c_elegans_map_id", src="c_elegans_map_id.js") }}

 We can observe an increasing of mapping quality, a majority of mapping have an identity upper than 95 % compare to the uncorrected assembly.

-## Effect of min-identity parametre

-quast create a file `contigs_reports/minimap_output/{output-name}.coords` in the fourth column quast store the mapping quality.
-For each dataset we extract this value and plot in an histogram.

-{{ plotly(id="mapping_identity", src="mapping_identity.js") }}

-The black line mark quast the default identity value threshold, we can see a majority of alignment was under this threshold for uncorrected dataset usage of `--min-identity 80` seem necessary.

 To have an insite on effect of mapping_identity on corrected assembly we run quast with default parameter on corrected (with racon) *C. elegans* dataset.